classicmatsuo/soundtrackchicago/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.1.

 ## DevTeam Notes
+1. Fork this repo.

-Copy git repo `git clone https://github.com/classicmatsuo/soundtrackchicago.git`.
-Run 'ng serve' to spin a dev server, open browser to localhost:4200 to preview changes.
-Make changes to files in `src/app/`, and when you're ready to build a production package, run `ng build --target=production --environment=prod --aot=false`, this will create a folder named 'dist', move the files that are in the dist folder to replace any in ftp server.
+2. Clone your new forked repo `git clone https://github.com/YOUR-USERNAME/soundtrackchicago.git`.
+3. Run 'ng serve' to spin a dev server, open browser to localhost:4200 to preview changes.
+4. Make changes to files in `src/app/`
+5. When you're ready to build a production package, run `ng build --target=production --environment=prod --aot=false`, this will create a folder named 'dist'.
+6. Move the files that are in the dist folder to replace any in ftp server.
+7. Create a pull request

 ## Development server